PaliwalSparsh/impact-assessment/README.md

 ## Introduction

-This is cross platform app for docstat using react-native and react-native-web.
+This is cross platform app for impact assessment using react-native and react-native-web.

 It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) so you can run `yarn web` in order to start up the development web server with all the hot reloading goodness you've come to expect.